 Unlike the previous occasion Pringle emerged as one of the heroes of England’s World Cup campaign of 1992.
 It was not about the wickets — he picked up only seven from eight matches at 31.14.
 However, he finished the tournament with the excellent economy rate of 3.27 and finished third on the economy rate list for anyone who had played more than one match.

 He saved his best for the champions, though.
 Under humid conditions, he swung the ball around prodigiously and spearheaded the attack that bowled out Pakistan for 74.
 He finished with figures of 8.2-5-8-3.
-However, incessant rain meant that the match had to be abandoned after England were 24 for one in eight overs.
+However, incessant rain meant that the match had to be abandoned after England were 24 for 1 in 8 overs.

 The two teams met again in the final.
 Once again Pakistan batted first.
 Once again Pringle struck, removing Aamer Sohail and Ramiz Raja with only 24 runs on the board, and coming back later to clean bowl the dangerous-looking Inzamam-ul-Haq.
-Pakistan finished with 249 for six and for a while it seemed that Pringle would have the last laugh with figures of 10-2-22-3.
+Pakistan finished with 249 for 6; it seemed that Pringle would have the last laugh with figures of 10-2-22-3.

 It was not supposed to happen, though.
-England were reduced to 69 for four; just when it seemed that Neil Fairbrother and Allan Lamb had managed to consolidate, Wasim Akram produced two beauties in consecutive balls to remove Lamb and Lewis.
+England were reduced to 69 for 4; just when it seemed that Neil Fairbrother and Allan Lamb would manage to consolidate, Wasim Akram produced two beauties in consecutive balls to remove Lamb and Lewis.
 England’s World Cup dreams were shattered.

 1992 was Pringle’s benefit season for Essex.
 It was, however, also his last season as a Test player.
 He went wicket-less in the first Test against Pakistan at Edgbaston (where Botham, Pringle, and Lewis all played); he was dropped for the next Test at Lord’s that Pakistan won.
 It turned out to be Botham’s last.

-Recalled for the fourth Test at Headingley, Pringle helped level the series with figures of two for 22 and three for 66.
+Recalled for the fourth Test at Headingley, Pringle helped level the series with figures of 2 for 22 and 3 for 66.
 He had a disappointing fifth Test with both the bat and the ball as Pakistan won the series 2-1.
 His Test career eventually came to an end when Wasim uprooted his off-stump with a stunner in the second innings.

 The next season turned out to be Pringle’s last.
 He was picked for two Texaco Trophy matches at Old Trafford and Edgbaston; he was dropped for the third ODI at Lord’s after Australia won both matches.
 Realising that he did not have a chance to make a comeback, Pringle retired after the season.

-His penultimate match was against the touring Australians at Chelmsford; Pringle proved his pedigree once again, picking up two for 48 and four for 65 in the match and holding the tourists to a draw.
-He finished his career with a haul of four for 90 against Gloucestershire at Bristol.
+His penultimate match was against the touring Australians at Chelmsford; Pringle proved his pedigree once again, picking up 2 for 48 and 4 for 65 in the match and holding the tourists to a draw.
+He finished his career with a haul of 4 for 90 against Gloucestershire at Bristol.

 After retirement Pringle took to journalism and has worked as a correspondent for The Independent, shifting subsequently to The Telegraph.
 He was on the verge of being deported from Zimbabwe in 2004 when he refused to sign a declaration that he would cover nothing but cricket.